com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 ## Milestone 2 (Friday 1st May, 5pm)

 - **10% of the final grade**

+Our mockup webiste is available under [this link](https://com-480-project-data-viz-le-6.github.io/ski_map/).
+You can enable a webserver using the following command:

+    python -m http.server 4001 --bind 127.0.0.1

 ## Milestone 3 (Thursday 28th May, 5pm)